 Even beyond the personal, we see collective growth when more people can access education, be included in healthcare systems, or when progressive laws are passed that improve people’s quality of life.
 These are all healthy types of growth.

-While degrowth can be misunderstood to refer to all growth, it’s only referring to economic growth, particularly the consistent compounding growth we see in capitalism.
+While degrowth can be misunderstood to refer to all growth, it’s only referring to economic growth, particularly the consistent compounding growth we see in modern capitalism.
 This growth relies on the constant accumulation and expansion of capital that inevitably depends on exploitation and expansion.
 This is the kind of growth that is being denounced.

 The “de” in degrowth is not only about less, but about approaching wellbeing in non-economic terms, and the collective understanding that we can redefine prosperity and that a good life doesn’t rely on the accumulating of more material objects — clothing included.